Ajou-Khronies/OpenVG_1.1_Spec/chapter10.md

 <a name="vgDrawImage"></a>
 #### *vgDrawImage*

-An image may be drawn to the current drawing surface using the `vgDrawImage` function.
+An image may be drawn to the current drawing surface using the **vgDrawImage** function.
 The current image-user-to-surface transformation Ti is applied to the image, sothat the image pixel centered at (px + 1/2, py + 1/2) is mapped to the point (Ti)(px + 1/2, py + 1/2).
 In practice, backwards mapping may be used.
 That is, a sample located at (x, y) inthe surface coordinate system is colored according to an interpolated image pixel valueat the point (Ti)-1(x, y) in the image coordinate system.
 If Ti is non-invertible (or nearlyso, within the limits of numerical accuracy), no drawing occurs.

 Interpolation is done in the color space of the image.
 Image color values are processed inpremultiplied alpha format during interpolation.
 Color channel values are clamped to therange [0, alpha] before interpolation.

-When a projective transformation is used (i.e., the bottom row of the image-user-tosurface transformation contains values [ w0 w1 w2 ] different from [ 0 0 1 ]), each cornerpoint (x, y) of the image must result in a positive value of d = (x*w0 + y*w1 + w2), or elsenothing is drawn.
-This rule prevents degeneracies due to transformed image pointspassing through infinity, which occurs when d passes through 0.
+When a projective transformation is used (i.e., the bottom row of the image-user-tosurface transformation contains values $[ w0 w1 w2 ]$ different from $[ 0 0 1 ]$), each cornerpoint $(x, y)$ of the image must result in a positive value of $d = (x*w0 + y*w1 + w2)$, or elsenothing is drawn.
+This rule prevents degeneracies due to transformed image points passing through infinity, which occurs when d passes through 0.
 By requiring d to bepositive at the corners, it is guaranteed to be positive at all interior points as well.

 When a projective transformation is used, the value of the `VG_IMAGE_MODE` parameteris ignored and the behavior of `VG_DRAW_IMAGE_NORMAL` is substituted.
 This avoidsthe need to generate paint pixels in perspective.

-The set of pixels affected consists of the quadrilateral with vertices (Ti)(0, 0), (Ti)(w, 0),(Ti)(w, h), and (Ti)(0, h) (where w and h are respectively the width and height of theimage), plus a boundary of up to 1/2 pixels for filtering purposes.
+The set of pixels affected consists of the quadrilateral with vertices $(T_i)(0, 0)$, $(T_i)(w, 0)$,$(T_i)(w, h)$, and $(T_i)(0, h)$ (where w and h are respectively the width and height of the image), plus a boundary of up to 1/2 pixels for filtering purposes.

 Clipping, masking, and scissoring are applied in the same manner as with `vgDrawPath`.To limit drawing to a subregion of the image, create a child image using `vgChildImage`.